Xlr8t0r/O-zonyther/README.md

-# Apocalyther official github page
+# O'zonyther official github page

-APOCALYTHER FEATURES LIST:
+O'ZONYTHER FEATURES LIST:
 ------------------------------------------------------------------------------
 BIOMES:
 a bunch of new biomes